-- And that is not a matter of logical calculation, but of interpretation and opinion. - If we hear "Muslims" and "terrorist" often enough close together in speech and video we might start to think it is the same - like "French-Germans"
+And that is not a matter of logical calculation, but of interpretation and opinion.

+If we hear "Muslims" and "terrorist" often enough close together in speech and video we might start to think it is the same - like "French-Germans"

 - Formal logic is an abstract world of its own.
-But real argumentation takes place in a changing world of interpretations, presuppositions and ambiguity - An argument is not a representation of the world as it is, but an attempt to draw up a picture of an ordered (part of the) "world" for an audience - Being good at arguing is not at matter of being logical (as we all are), but a matter of being smart, creative and tough!
+But real argumentation takes place in a changing world of interpretations, presuppositions, and ambiguity - An argument is not a presentation of the world as it is, but an attempt to draw up a picture of an ordered (part or model of the) world for an audience - Being good at arguing is not at matter of being logical (are we all), but a matter of being smart, creative, and tough!